Valyreon/Subloader/README.md

 Installer will also add 'Find subtitles' menu in right click context menu of .avi, .mkv and .mp4 files for easy access.

 You can also now make a **filter for languages**, though it is still not very user friendly.
 Subloader now tries to read from a file called lang.cfg that should be located in the installation directory.
-To configure it, make a file called `lang.txt` and open it with Notepad.
+To configure it, make a file called `lang.cfg` and open it with Notepad.
 In it write your desired languages, each in a new line, in English.
 It's not case sensitive.
 Then copy it to the Subloaders installation directory.
 For example:
 ```
 english
 german